Ethereum Review 2025: Investment Guide

 - Fuzzing Tools: Automated testing for edge cases and vulnerabilities

-- Audit Frameworks: Standardized security review processes
+- Audit Frameworks: standardised security review processes

 - Bug Bounty Programs: Incentivized security research